CycleCloud/cyclecloud_tutorials/Lab1/Tutorial.md

 * Click "Next" to navigate to the **Required Settings** section.
 * For `Execute VM Type`, click on "Choose" and select a virtual machine type that you would like to use for execution nodes.
-We recommend "H16r" if you have quota for these.
+We recommend "H16r" if you have quota for these. [[More info on Azure service limits and quotas](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits)]
 * In the networking subnet dropdown, select the subnet in your resource group which has "-compute" as a suffix.
 This subnet was created as part of the ARM deployment.
   ![CC Cluster Required Settings](images/cc-cluster-required-settings.png)